Parsley Boosts Immunity, Curbs Inflammation and Fights Cancer

 Parsley may be a great garnish.
 And it can seriously freshen the breath.
 But research proves that parsley also boosts the immune system, reduces inflammation and fights off cancer.

-Multiple studies have shown that Parsley (Petroselinum crispum) contains compounds with significant anti-inflammatory properties.
-Parsley also boosts liver health, and contains numerous antioxidants.
-It also supplies compounds that relax smooth muscles.
+Multiple studies show that Parsley (Petroselinum crispum) contains significant anti-inflammatory properties, boosts liver health, is antioxidant and even anti-carcinogenic.
+It also supplies numerous nutrients and relaxes smooth muscles.

 Parsley inhibits cancer growth